hardiv/PayPlot/README.md

 # Cross-Chain Transaction Visualization and Analysis

 Welcome to the PayPlot.
-This platform is designed to track and visualize blockchain transactions across multiple networks, enhancing transparency and preventing scams through innovative blockchain technology - and we lets users contribute easily!
+This platform is designed to track and visualize blockchain transactions across multiple networks, enhancing transparency and preventing scams through innovative blockchain technology - with features for users to contribute easily!

 ## Overview